gv1shnu/GramDrop/README.md

    		cd GramDrop

 3. To run this project, make sure you have Python 3.11 and pip installed on your system.
-Install the required dependencies:
+Install the required dependencies using:

 		pip install -r requirements.txt